cypress-io/cypress/docs/source/guides/cypress-basics/core-concepts.md

 # What You'll Learn

-- what idiomatic Cypress looks like
+- what Cypress looks like
-- how to work with web applications
+- how Cypress queries the DOM more safely than jQuery
-- how Cypress works like web apps: asynchronous and serial
+- how Cypress manages subjects and chains of commands
-- how to assert things yourself, and how Cypress asserts things for you
-- the rules that make Cypress work, and how to follow them
+- what assertions look like and how they work

 {% note info Important! %}
 **This is the single most important guide for understanding how to work with Cypress** to test your modern web application.
 Read it.
 Understand it.
 Ask questions about it so that we can improve it.